Secure Software Development Methodologies: A Multivocal Literature Review: Research methodology

 \subsubsection{Software assurance maturity models}

-Software assurance maturity models allow organizations to measure the capabilities in software security and maturity of SDLC.
-These models are derived from software security surveys.
-Thus, the organizations can compare them with peers who have already implemented software security initiatives\footnote{\url{https://owasp.org/www-pdf-archive/Owasp-ciso-guide.pdf}}.
-The security practices of maturity models are structured into several maturity levels.
-The lower the maturity level, the easier to execute security practices included in the category of this level.
-It is not necessary for the organizations to achieve the highest level of maturity in each category.
-In fact, the level of maturity should be determined according to the organization's needs.
+Software assurance maturity models enable organizations to assess the capabilities and maturity of their software security practices within the SDLC.
+These models are developed based on software security surveys, allowing organizations to compare their practices with those of peers who have already implemented software security initiatives~\cite{owaspappsec}.
+The security practices outlined in maturity models are structured into multiple maturity levels.
+Lower maturity levels encompass relatively easier-to-implement security practices within their corresponding categories.
+It is not mandatory for organizations to achieve the highest maturity level in each category.
+Instead, the level of maturity should be determined based on the specific needs of the organization.

-We found two software maturity models: OWASP Software Assurance Maturity Model (SAMM)~\cite{owaspsamm} and Building Security In Maturity Model (BSIMM)~\cite{mcgraw2009building}.
-Both are made up of software security frameworks used to organize security activities.
-The security activities are used to evaluate the security initiatives.
-Although the security activities for evaluating the progress (the maturity) are beyond the scope of our research, general security practices that made up the software security frameworks match our inclusion criteria.
-As a result, we discuss these frameworks in section \ref{sec:industry}.
+We identified two software maturity models: OWASP Software Assurance Maturity Model (SAMM)~\cite{owaspsamm} and Building Security In Maturity Model (BSIMM)~\cite{bsimm}.
+These models consist of software security frameworks designed to organize security activities and assess security initiatives.
+While our research focuses on general security practices rather than evaluating progress (maturity), the security practices included in these software security frameworks align with our inclusion criteria.
+Therefore, we discuss these frameworks in Section~\ref{sec:industry}.